appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 ### customQuery

 Custom query property will be applied to the dependent queries by `react` property, as defined in Elasticsearch Query DSL.
-You can read more about the `customQuery` usage at [here](/docs/reactivesearch/v3/advanced/customqueries/#when-to-use-custom-query).
+You can read more about the `customQuery` usage over [here](/docs/reactivesearch/v3/advanced/customqueries/#when-to-use-custom-query).

 > Note:
 >
 > It'll not affect that particular query for which it has been defined, it'll only affect the query for dependent queries.
-If you want to customize the source query then use the [defaultQuery](/docs/search/reactivesearch-api/APIReference/#defaultQuery) property instead.
+If you want to customize the source query then use the [defaultQuery](/docs/search/reactivesearch-api/reference#defaultquery) property instead.

 | Type     | Applicable on query of type | Required |
 | -------- | --------------------------- | -------- |